Course Content and Outcome Guide for MM 245

 - Special Fee:

 Course DescriptionCovers methods and strategies to optimize and expand the delivery of still graphics, animations, audio, and video streaming to various devices.
 Includes evaluation of media performance, codec efficiency, image quality and cross platform functionality, interactivity, accessibility, and digital design standards.
-Recommended: CAS 112D, 113, & 206.
+Prerequisites: MM 230 and CAS 111D or CAS 206 or instructor permission.
+Recommended: CAS 112D and CAS 113.
 Audit available.

 Addendum to Course Description